French Onion Soup

 • While onions are cooking, heat beef stock over medium heat and keep warm.

 • Lower heat to medium and stir in the flour.
-Add a bit more butter if flour doesn't absorb into a paste with the onion.
+Add more butter if the flour doesn't absorb into a paste with the onion.
 Cook, stirring continuously, for about 2 minutes until flour is lightly browned.
-Once browned, remove from heat.
+Once browned, deglaze your pan with the wine.
+Cook down until the wine is reduced by half.